AitonGoldman/pinball_rules/cheatsheet.md

 # Nothing Happens
+* Players plays player 2/4 on a game where players player 1/3
 * No loss of ball/No signifigant benefit (minor)
 * if minors are posted on machine
 * player looses some balls during multiball